 Unfortunately, access to the course is limited to 8 months.
-After the course expires, you have several options to pay to extend the course, but you will incur additional charges up to the the full amount of the course.
+After the course expires, you have several options to pay to extend the course, but you will incur additional charges up to the full amount of the course.
 If you aren’t planning on taking the LSAT in the near future then you might want to look for a different prep course.

-Velocity LSAT Prep is a great option for online learners because their website has a wealth of free and paid materials to facilitate studying for the LSAT.
+Velocity LSAT Prep is a decent option for online learners and their website has a wealth of free materials to check out before purchasing anything.
 Its founder’s unconventional approach to mastering the LSAT make it a popular choice for many price conscious students looking to save some of their hard earned cash on their study materials.

-High-quality, concise videos and whiteboard explanations, access to every LSAT prep test released since the year 2000, and step-by-step instructions for tackling every kind of question you will encounter on the exam make for a winning combination.
+Concise videos and whiteboard explanations, access to every LSAT prep test released since 2000, and step-by-step instructions for tackling different types of questions you may encounter on the exam make Velocity an OK option.